The Kominas: Political activism

 The Kominas use a variety of ways to identify themselves to their Pakistani heritage.
 For example, they use the word “brown” on Twitter to evoke their racial meanings.
 The word is used as an identifier of the people of South Asian and Pakistani origins.
 It connects them to their heritage and to other similar brands and people.

 The Taqwacore label was another way the Kominas identified themselves.
 While Taqwacore consists mainly of Islamic punk rockers, bands like The Kominas don’t like how the religious aspect of the label is what people focus on.
 The band is just as much about the politics of what Taqwacore is.
 It is about promoting their heritage in a new and different way: through punk rock and through social media.
 The Kominas and the label Taqwacore brings together people despite the distance that may or may not be between them.
 They are united through their identity of being “brown,” their love of punk rock, and/or their religious affiliations.

 The Kominas’ songs and lyrics have a political aspect.
 They are meant to cause a change in a predominantly white culture.
 They wish to create safe spaces for people of color listening to their music.

+In an interview from 2017 for Philadelphia based radio station WXPN guitarist Shahjehan Khan is questioned about being a political band means: “This idea of being a political band.. what does that mean?
+Your art is gonna be about your life.
+And if it’s good and honest, you’re gonna talk about your identity.
+It’s not political, it’s just what it is.”

 In 2020 and 2021 the Kominas held several online fundraisers to benefit the Farmer's Protests in Punjab, India.